asynkron/protoactor-website/hugo/content/docs/cluster/pub-sub.md

 ## Under the hood

 The pub sub functionality is implemented using two actors: the TopicActor and the PubSubMemberDeliveryActor.
 The TopicActor knows about all the subscribers.
-It is a virtual actor, so there is no need to explicitly instantiate a  The delivery of messages is optimized by TopicActor, which sends only single over-the-network message to each of the members, that contain subscribers.
-Then PubSubMemberDeliveryActor distributes the message locally within the member, to each of the subscribers.
+It is a virtual actor, so there is no need to explicitly instantiate it.
+The delivery of messages is optimized by TopicActor, which sends only single over-the-network message to each of the members, that contain subscribers.
+Then PubSubMemberDeliveryActor (running on each member) distributes the messages locally within the member, to each of the subscribers.

 ```mermaid
 flowchart LR